 (2) Calcined Coke.
 The operator must report the annual mass (metric tons) of calcined coke produced on-site during the data year.
 The operator must specify whether the calciner is integrated with the petroleum refinery operation.

 (3) Complexity Weighted Barrel (CWB) Calculation.
+The CWB calculation provisions in this subsection remain in effect through 2030 data reported in 2031.
+Beginning in the 2026 data year reported in 2027, a facility operator may voluntarily elect to permanently switch to reporting product data pursuant to subsection 95113(l)(4) instead of this subsection.
+Operators of facilities that have reportable throughput for an Asphalt Production CWB unit only and no other CWB unit are no longer permitted to report product data under this section and must report product data pursuant to section 95113(l)(5).

 (A) Reporting CWB Throughputs.
 The operator must report the annual throughput for each CWB unit in Table 2-2 of this section using the units specified in Table 2-2 of this section.
 Liquid throughput volumes must be reported at standard conditions of 60 °F and atmospheric pressure.
 The volume correction from nonstandard conditions must be calculated by the methods described in the American Petroleum Institute (API) Manual of Petroleum Measurement Standards Chapter 11 – Physical Properties Data (May 2004), the American Society of Testing and Materials Standard Guide for Use of the Petroleum Measurement Tables, ASTM D1250-08 (Reapproved 2013)) or the American Petroleum Institute Technical Data Book (-- Petroleum Refining (Sixth Edition, April 1997), all three of which are hereby incorporated by reference, or by comparable means that can be demonstrated to a verifier to be consistent with these standard methods.
 Reported throughputs based on feed must include only fresh feed and exclude recycled streams, except for reported throughputs for the CWB units “C4 Isomer Production” and “C5/C6 Isomer Production – including ISOSIV,” which may include recycled material.
 The coke-on-catalyst volume percent also must be reported for each catalytic cracking unit.
 Beginning with data year 2013, CWB throughputs are considered covered product data and subject to the accuracy requirements of section 95103(k).